On modelling positive continuous data with spatio-temporal dependence: Wind speed data example

 with $\phi_S> 0$, $\phi_T> 0$, $0\leq \phi_{ST} \leq 1$.
 When the space-time interaction parameter $\phi_{ST}$ is zero, then the space-time correlation is simply the product of a spatial Cauchy correlation function and a temporal Wendland correlation function \citep{Bevilacqua:20189}, i.e. a separable model for the underlying spatio temporal Gaussian process.
-Nevertheless, note that separability is not inherited for the Weibull and Log-Gaussian models.
+However, from (\ref{ccc}) it is apparent that separability is not inherited for the Weibull and Log-Gaussian models.
 In this application, we have considered three different degree of space-time interaction by fixing $\phi_{ST}=0, 0.5, 1$.

-The best model among the six overall competitors is chosen according the goodness of fit and the prediction performance.
-More precisely we have fitted the models using seven years (2000-2007) and we have consider time-forward predictions of the wind speed in the last year.
-The sample size ($87630$ observations) prevents the use of a full likelihood approach even for the Log-Gaussian model.
-Therefore the estimation of parameters for the six models is based on the weighted pairwise likelihood, with a cut-off weight $ c_{ij}$ equal to one if $|t_i- t_j |\le 1$ and zero otherwise.
+Using the preliminary estimates of the regression parameters as starting values in the BFGS \citep{FR:1987} optimization algorithm we have fitted the Weibull and Log-Gaussian models with WPL using seven years (2000-2007).
+The last year has been used for the evaluation of the prediction performance using time-forward predictions.
+Note that the sample size ($87630$ observations) prevents the use of a full likelihood approach even for the Log-Gaussian model.

-Table \ref{tab:estimation-results} collects the results of the estimation stage including the standard error estimates obtained with a sub-sampling technique as in \citet{Bevilacqua:Gaetan:Mateu:Porcu:2012}.
-How could one expect, there is no big difference in trend estimates among different models and correlation functions.
+The estimation of regression and dependence parameters for the six models is based on WPL, with a cut-off weight $ c_{ij}$ equal to one if $|t_i- t_j |\le 1$ and zero otherwise.
+Table \ref{tab:estimation-results} collects the results of the estimation stage including the standard error estimates obtained with a sub-sampling technique as in \citet{Bevilacqua:Gaetan:Mateu:Porcu:2012}. {As one could} expect, there is no big difference in trend estimates among different models and correlation functions.
 However considering the PLIC criterion, our preference goes to the Weibull model with $\phi_{ST}=0$.

+For the Weibull case with $\phi_{ST}=0$, using the MWPL estimates of the regression parameters we first compute the estimated residuals and then we compute the empirical spatio-temporal semi-variogram of the residuals.
+We compare it with the estimated theoretical semi-variogram obtained {plugging the MWPL estimates} into the theoretical spatio-temporal semi-variogram i.e. $\gamma_W(h,u)=\sigma_W^2(1-\rho_W(h,u))$ with $\rho_W$ given by:

-We plugged the estimates into the theoretical semi-variogram of $W$ and Figure \ref{fig:res-variog} shows the good agreement with the empirical spatial and temporal marginal semi-variograms of the residuals.
+Figure \ref{fig:res-variog} shows the good agreement of the estimated theoretical spatial and temporal marginal semi-variograms (i.e. the estimation of $\gamma_W(h,0)$ and $\gamma_W(0,u)$ respectively) with the empirical counterparts.